awaken1988/tools_and_snippets/README.md

 Currently there are 2 generators:
 * **Random**: Generate a Random file
 * **Counter**: Generate a file with a counter.
 You can specifiy the with of the counter value and the start.

+## tas_permset_json.py
+this let you define your ACL settings in a .json file. which must be located in the basedir of the folderstructure for which the ACL' is set.

+Every ACL is applied recursive to all subfolder.
+You find an example of the .json file in the script